galaxyproject/admin-training/sessions/03-production-basics/ex2-postgres.md

 ## Section 2 - Add PostgreSQL user and database

 PostgreSQL maintains its own user database apart from the system user database.
-As such, we need to create a PostgreSQL user matching the system user we're logged in as - `galaxy`.
+As such, we need to create a PostgreSQL user matching the system user we are logged in as - `galaxy`.
 By default, PostgreSQL is configured to allow access for system users with matching PostgreSQL usernames once created.
 This is done with the PostgreSQL `createuser` command, and it must be run as the `postgres` user:

 ```console
 $ sudo -Hu postgres createuser galaxy